Featured post

 • onion slices, lemon wedges & coriander leaves to garnish

 Heat oil in a pan and temper with the bay leaves, cinnamon, cardamoms and cloves.
-Saute for a few seconds.
+Sauté for a few seconds.

 Then add the onion and sugar and fry till light brown.
 Add the marinated mutton and continue to fry on low flame till dry.

-Add 1 & 1/2 cups water and pressure cook on high flame for 1 whistle.
+Add 1 & 1/2 cups water and pressure cook on a high flame for 1 whistle.
 Then cook on low flame for 20-25 minutes.

 Temper oil with bay leaves, cinnamon, cardamoms & cloves.